bmharper/xo/docs/gamma-linear-sRGB.md

 gamma-space blending.
 It certainly is wrong from a certain point of view, but it is what's expected.
-More important than that however, is the fact that many mobile GPUs do not support linear framebuffer blending, and it would not earn nuDom any thanks if it rendered differently on devices that claim to be supported.
+More important than that however, is the fact that many mobile GPUs do not support linear framebuffer blending, and it would not earn xo any thanks if it rendered differently on devices that claim to be supported.

 So we have a problem: We want to use linear blending when rendering